 Coyle Avenue Elementary School

-- Coyle Avenue Elementary School's student population of 372 students has grown by 5% over five school years.
+- Coyle Avenue Elementary School's student population of 370 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|